 St Peter’s Catholic College is widely recognised and highly successful in providing multiple pathways for our learners through personalised learning programs, development of entrepreneurial skills and transition to the world of work through sustained partnerships with the wider community.
-With 9 different Vocational Frameworks and other courses, subject choices are rich and diverse and include School Based Apprenticeships and Traineeships (SBATs), External VET, online courses and post school careers connections through work placement opportunities.
+With 10 different Vocational Frameworks and other courses, subject choices are rich and diverse and include School-Based Apprenticeships and Traineeships (SBATs), External VET, online courses and post-school careers connections through work placement opportunities.

-Link to: St Peter’s Careers Website and the weekly St Peter’s Careers Newsletter www.stpeterscareers.com
+Link to: St Peter’s Careers and Pathways Website and the weekly St Peter’s Careers Newsletter www.stpeterscareers.com

 VET student success

-Our commitment to quality delivery of VET is acknowledged by the receipt of numerous prestigious Awards: VET School of the Year, CCATC and State Training Apprentice and Trainee of the Year, WorldSkills Awards, Battle of the Chefs and Battle of the Business Assistants, and outstanding HSC results: NESA Top Achievers Awards: Ist Entertainment; 2nd, 3rd, 10th Business Services, 1st Retail Services and multiple Band 6 and 5s.
+Our commitment to quality delivery of VET is acknowledged by the receipt of numerous prestigious Awards: VET School of the Year, CCATC and State Training Apprentice and Trainee of the Year, WorldSkills Awards, Battle of the Builders, Battle of the Business Assistants, Battle of the Chefs, and outstanding HSC results: NESA Top Achievers Awards: Ist Entertainment; 2nd, 3rd, 10th Business Services, 1st Retail Services and multiple Band 6 and 5s.

 Trade Training Centre

-Our VET facilities are industry standard, and include a Trade Training Centre, which prepares our life-long learners with the skills and knowledge to meet the ever-increasing challenges of the world of work, locally and as global citizens.
+Our VET facilities are industry standard, and include a Trade Training Centre, for Construction, Hospitality and Metal & Engineering, which prepares our life-long learners with the skills and knowledge to meet the ever-increasing challenges of the world of work, locally and as global citizens.

 VET courses delivered at St Peter’s

-develops pathways to a industry including community service, sport and recreation, emergency services and human services sectors through being involved in community service and social justice activities.
+Develops pathways to the world of work including community service, sport and recreation, emergency services and human services sectors through being involved in community service and social justice activities.

-provides opportunities for students to develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in the construction industry.
+Provides opportunities for students to develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in the building industry.

 develops skills in coaching practices, knowledge in the sport, fitness and recreation industry and how to coach and teach skills in athletics, injury prevention, surf lifesaving and first aid.